aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - Go to AWS CloudFormation console and select the STack with the identified issues.
 - Force delete the StackSet and check the box to delete resources.
 - Go to resources and check that all the previously created resources (e.g. IAM Role, Lamdba Function, CloudWatch Log Group) are moved.
 Click on each remaining resource, and delete the remaining resource manually.

+3. Control Tower Backup enrollment failure
+- Error description "Insufficient privileges to create a backup vault.
+Creating a backup vault requires backup-storage and KMS permissions."
+    - Review the KMS Key used for Control Tower Backup, to ensure that the region key replication is the same as Control Tower governed regions.

 ## Feature Backlog
 1. Enable AWS Inspector for all accounts.